-Sigma Delta Tau has assembled a selection of programmming ideas to support chapters.
-The catalog offers three categories of programs:
+Sigma Delta Tau has assembled a selection of programming ideas to support chapters.

 Additional programs will be added as they become available.

-All virtual nationally-facilitated programs can be requested using the form below.
-It’s important to note that each of these programs will be customized to fit your chapters needs, and therefore will take a couple weeks to prepare for your chapter.
-Please allow one week for someone to follow-up on the request.
+All nationally-facilitated programs can be requested using the form below.
+It’s important to note that each of these programs will be customized to fit your chapter’s needs, and therefore will take a couple of weeks to prepare for your chapter.
+Please allow one week for someone to follow up on the request.

 Pre-Recorded Programs for Chapters